adedomin/CSC311-game-design/_posts/2015-04-03-Enhanced Location Services.md

 ---

 Sadly, GPS isn't always 100% practical for getting pinpoint accurate location.
-To alleviate this, most enhanced location services like google's, use nearby wireless routers to better lock down where someone is located.
+To alleviate this, most enhanced location services like google's, use nearby [wireless routers](https://support.google.com/gmm/answer/2839911?hl=en) to better lock down where someone is located.

-To offer an even better location service, pushes are being made in Bluetooth LE enabled devices.
+To offer an even better location service, bluetooth le becaons could be used.
 Bluetooth LE allows for things like beacons which broadcast a simple signal that carries a URI and UUID.
 These beacons can allow for better location pinpointing and also allow for more interactivity with the physical world